0. Introduction

 4.1.5.1 Internal

-b) Results of analysis of data are communicated at relevant levels and functions within XXX.
+- Results of the analysis of data are communicated at relevant levels and functions within XXX.

 4.1.5.2 External

-XXX determines and implements a process for communicating with external organization, including customers, to ensure requirements are understood throughout contract execution and product realization.
-The communication process address:
+XXX determines and implements a process for communicating with external organizations, including customers, to ensure requirements are understood throughout contract execution and product realization.
+The communication process addresses:

-b) Provision of product information, including product nonconformities identified after delivery to the customer (Refer 5.10.4);
+- Provision of product information, including product nonconformities identified after delivery to the customer.

-d) When required by contract, providing information required by product quality plans and subsequent changes to those plans (Refer 5.7.2).
+- When required by contract, providing information required by product quality plans and subsequent changes to those plans.

-The point of contact for execution of inquiries, contracts, or order handling & amendments and Feedback and customer complaints in XXX is Commercial officer.
+The point of contact for the execution of inquiries, contracts, or order handling & and amendments Feedback and customer complaints in XXX is the Commercial officer.

 4.2 MANAGEMENT RESPONSIBILITY